kiaczb/Rubik-s-cube-timer/README.md

 ## Future upgrades
 I wanted to create an Android app to connect it to the timer via Bluetooth or Wi-Fi and some other features like displaying the scramble and other categories.

+Here is a short video of the timer: https://youtu.be/FlmtxGmZdrM